 The story that the old man was sentenced to death by starvation for stealing bread during the reign of King Louis XIV is nonsense.

 The story of Roman Charity goes way back to the days of Ancient Rome.
 It was first told in Factotum ac dictum memorabilium (Nine Books of Memorable Acts and Sayings of the Ancient Romans) by Ancient Roman historian Valerius Maximus.

 A painting in the Temple of Pietas not only depicted the scene back then, wall paintings and terracotta statutes excavated in Pompeii suggest that it was common in the first century.

-As I pointed out in the previous Fact, Western artists had already painted Roman Charity hundreds of years before Jules Lefebvre, or King Louis XIV’s reign from 1643 to 1715.
+As I pointed out in the Fact #4 above, Western artists had already painted Roman Charity hundreds of years before Jules Lefebvre, or King Louis XIV’s reign from 1643 to 1715.

 Please help us FIGHT FAKE NEWS by sharing this fact check article out, and please SUPPORT our work!

 - Did Bruce Willis Get FT Dementia From Vaccine?!